JackSlateur/splunk-data-sender/README.md

 for more information about source types.

 ### "allow_overrides"
-If this param is sets to "True", whether to look for one of the Splunk built-in parameters (time, source, host, index) it will override the auto completed parameters.<br>
+If this param is set to "True", whether to look for one of the Splunk built-in parameters (time, source, host, index) it will override the autocompleted parameters.<br>
 For example, a json record with "time"=1486683865.000 will simulates a payload in the past for Splunk.

 ## Notes for JSON source type event
 Refer to the [official Splunk documentation](https://docs.splunk.com/Documentation/Splunk/8.0.5/Data/IFXandHEC) for more information about the use of JSON source type.

 ### Nested JSON inside the "event" property
 In some cases, events have nested json which contains the custom fields to be indexed.
 In this case you have to set "sourcetype" = "_json".

 ### "fields"
 Fields for indexing that do not occur in the event payload itself.<br>
 You can use this parameter when you do not want particular fields to be included in the event data,